-You’re ready to renovate or refresh your space and your designer is on their way to meet with you.
+You’re ready to renovate or refresh your space and poised to meet with your Calgary interior designer.
 To get maximum results from your designer’s expertise, here are some ideas to help you prepare.

-Our profession owes a great deal to HGTV – having watched designers work their magic on television, people now have a much better idea what designers can actually do for them.
-We certainly have the ability to envision spaces and rooms in completely different ways.
+Our profession owes a great deal to HGTV – having watched designers work their magic on television, people now have a much better idea of what designers can actually do for them.
+A Calgary interior designer certainly has the ability to envision spaces and rooms in completely different ways.
 This re-visioning can be difficult for a homeowner; it can be challenging to see beyond what is currently there.

 Below are some ideas to help you prepare and get maximum results from your designer’s expertise:

 - Be as clear and descriptive about your goal for your renovation (or decorating) project.
-Do you long for better storage, room for multiple cooks, seating for eight when entertaining, easy to clean surfaces, fabulous lighting, a spa-like retreat, cheerful and bright?
+Do you long for better storage, room for multiple cooks, seating for eight when entertaining, easy-to-clean surfaces, jaw-dropping lighting, a spa-like retreat, cheerful and bright?

 - Describe how your family lives in the space.
 Tell me in detail about what’s not working: poor storage solutions, room for only one cook, inadequate lighting, not enough drawers, disorganized pantry, not enough electrical outlets, no room for towels or supplies, etc.